Almarch/tamaR/README.md

 Tamalib was adapted with attention to its platform agnosticity, so it should run on any OS.
 The package tamaR has been succesfully built, installed and tested on GNU/Linux and Windows.

-## Tamacare

-The package tamaR is a dependency of [tamacare](https://github.com/almarch/tamacare), an R package aiming to provide automatic care for your pet.

 ## ShinyGotchi

-The package tamaR is also a dependency of [shinyGotchi](https://github.com/almarch/shinyGotchi), an R package that leverages [shiny](https://shiny.posit.co/) to host a tamagotchi online.
+The package tamaR is a dependency for [shinyGotchi](https://github.com/almarch/shinyGotchi), an R package that leverages [shiny](https://shiny.posit.co/) to host a tamagotchi online.

 ## Secret Character